dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 `emscripten_set_main_loop()` simulates an infinite loop, but in reality just calls the loop function a specified number of times a second.
 The amount of times that this loop gets called a second is specified by the second argument, however the [Emscripten docs](https://emscripten.org/docs/api_reference/emscripten.h.html#c.emscripten_set_main_loop) mention that it's "**HIGHLY** recommended" to set this to 0 or a negative value when doing any rendering.
 The site will then use the browser’s `requestAnimationFrame` method to call the main loop function which we will revisit later.

-### Rewriting for a global function in the main loop
+### Rewriting for a Global Function in the Main Loop

 There is a major side effect of having to call a global function in my main loop - every object called within that global function also has to be accessible globally, or be local to that function.